nikander100/LootNanny/README.md

 1. Install Python: [Download from Source](https://www.python.org/downloads/release/python-3913/)
 preferably version 3.9.13
-2. Run the following commands to setup your python environment
+2. Run the following commands to setup your python environment.

 ```
 cd $PATH_YOU_DOWNLOADED_THIS_REPO